 Other private search engines, like findx, are truly independent – they have their own crawler and build their own index.
 We can promise you that the results that you see are not biased because of your behaviour or previous searches.
 Read more about how search engines work.

 If you are not concerned about your privacy, and don’t mind advertisers having a very personal and detailed profile about you, tracking everything you do on the web, that’s fine – you can keep using the big search engines.
 But not everyone realises, that your search terms are saved, and that search engines build detailed a profile about you, which they then use to show you highly targeted ads.
 The common business model is then to give (sell) that information to ad-networks, who build their own profile along with data from third-party trackers, covering which websites you visit, what ads you click on, what you buy, which services you use, and much more.

 If you want control over your privacy, you want to know how your personal information is being used and by whom, then you should consider using a private search engine.

-Findx is currently in closed beta access, but you still have time to join.
-We are nearing our first release candidate and would love to hear what you think about findx and private searching in our online community.
+Findx has been released as a public beta, so now everyone can search in private at findx.com.
+We would love to know what you think about findx and private searching in our online community.

 Findx is a true search engine alternative which respects your privacy, and has its own crawler and index.

 Sign up to receive the latest updates from Privacore about findx and online privacy.